-Federal Excess Personal Property / Fire Fighter Property Programs
+Federal Excess Personal Property / Firefighter Property Programs

-Purpose of the ProgramsAdministered by the USDA Forest Service and the General Service Administration, in cooperation with State Foresters, the programs provide a low-cost means for communities to protect their citizens from fire.
-Equipment that is no longer needed by the Federal Government, but which is suitable for conversion to fire service us, may be loaned to fire departments.
+Administered by the USDA Forest Service and the General Service Administration in cooperation with State Foresters, the programs provide cooperators a low-cost option for fire fighting equipment.
+Equipment that is no longer needed by the Federal Government but is suitable for conversion to fire service may be loaned to fire departments.

 What Equipment is Available?

-Most items loaned in the FEPP / FFP programs are from military installations, with trucks suitable for conversion to tankers or pumpers being preferred.
+Most of the property originally belonged to the Department of Defense (DoD) with trucks suitable for conversion to tankers or pumpers preferred.
 Other common items on loan include generators, pumps, fire hoses, breathing apparatus and personal protective clothing.
 Power units can be used to provide emergency lighting at fires or to keep radio base stations functioning; and water trailers can be converted for use as lavatories for large incidents.
 Although most property is on loan to fire departments, the State Foresters also use it within their state fire programs.

-What is the Cost?The fire department bears the cost of transportation, conversion, painting, storage and maintenance; but there is no direct charge for property.
+The fire department bears the cost of transportation, conversion, painting, storage and maintenance, and insurance; but there is no direct charge for property.
 Much of the property requires extensive rehabilitation to convert it from its previous configuration into fire service equipment, but the cost of conversion is much less than the purchase of comparable equipment.

-Who May Participate?Qualifying emergency services agencies may participate.
-All State Foresters have cooperative agreements with the USDA Forest Service under which they administer the FEPP / FFP programs; and they in turn maintain agreements with qualifying fire departments.
+Qualifying emergency services agencies may participate.
+State Foresters have cooperative agreements with the USDA Forest Service under which they administer the FEPP / FFP programs; and they, in turn, maintain agreements with qualifying fire departments.
 To qualify for this program, an agency must meet a number of requirements established by the USDA Forest Service and the State Foresters.
-One requirement common to all States is a responsibility for providing fire protection and emergency services on lands within the department's coverage area.
+One requirement common to all states is providing fire protection and emergency services on lands within the department's jurisdiction.

-• Equipment will be protected from theft, vandalism and weather damage
+- Equipment will be protected from theft, vandalism and weather damage,

-• Vehicles will be painted in fire service colors
+- Vehicles will be painted in fire service colors,

-• Liability insurance will be maintained
+- Liability insurance will be maintained,

-- All equipment will be returned to the State Forester for disposal
+- All equipment will be returned to the State Forester for disposal.

 For more information, please contact: